 Racism in the Criminal Justice System (beta)

-According to the The Sentencing Project, African American adults are 5.9 times as likely to be incarcerated than whites, and Hispanics are 3.1 times as likely.
-As of 2001, one in three African American boys born in that year, and one of every six Latinos, could expect to go to prison in his lifetime, compared to one in seventeen white boys.
+According to the The Sentencing Project, Black adults are 5.9 times as likely to be incarcerated than white adults, and Latinx adults are 3.1 times as likely.
+As of 2001, one in three Black boys born in that year, and one of every six Latinx boys, could expect to go to prison in their lifetime, compared to one in seventeen white boys.

 Many foundations, including MacArthur Foundation, Ford Foundation, and Open Society Foundations, have committed to supporting restorative justice and criminal justice reform through their grantmaking activities.
 But what opportunities exist for foundations and other investors to consider how criminal justice and racial equity intersect in their investing activities?
 Below, we explore this topic in further detail.